Different Types of Worktops: Pros, Cons And Best Choices

 Glass

 Excellent for a modern design, this material offers a flawless and reflective surface.
-With a vast array of colours or patterns possible, you can really express yourself in your kitchen design.
+With a vast array of colours or patterns possible, you can express yourself in your kitchen design.
 As it is engineered and toughened, it’s heat resistant to extreme temperatures and will not stain or buckle under heavy use or chopping.
 However, it can prove expensive and is not impossible to scratch.
 As a non-porous material, this type of worktop is low maintenance and hygienic.
-The reflective surface is susceptible to smearing and fingerprints though, so keep stocked in glass cleaner or vinegar!
+The reflective surface is susceptible to smearing and fingerprints, though, so keep stocked in glass cleaner or vinegar!

 Granite

-This natural stone is extremely hard wearing, and once installed in your kitchen will provide good, long term use.
+This natural stone is extremely hard wearing, and once installed in your kitchen will provide good, long-term use.
 It’s a highly valued material that offers a striking finish.
 Granite worktops can sit perfectly within both traditional and modern kitchen schemes.
-Although the surface, when sealed, is stain resistant, beware prolonged contact with acidic substances, wine or citrus.
+Although the surface, when sealed, is stain resistant, beware of prolonged contact with acidic substances, wine or citrus.
 Any spills should be removed straight away to avoid leaving a permanent mark.
 In general, maintaining the hygiene of this type of worktop is simple.
 Just use a damp cloth and mild cleanser.

 Laminate